Primary Biliary Cirrhosis (PBC) (cont.)

 Advances in treatment have extended the life expectancy in the past many years.
-The average survival of a patient with PBC who is asymptomatic is 16 years, while that of patients with symptoms is 7 1/2 years.
+The average survival from diagnosis for a patient with PBC who is asymptomatic is 16 years, while that of patients with symptoms is 7 1/2 years.

 Find out what women really need.